EtiennePerot/perot.me/src/posts/infinifactory-the-big-blowout/infinifactory-the-big-blowout.md

 ## Overall structure

 The level is made of 2 stages linked by a single-block (purple) teleporter.
-This is the largest limiting factor of the level.
-You cannot transfer more than one block per cycle through the teleporter.
+This is the most significant limiting factor of the level.
+You cannot teleport more than one block per cycle through the teleporter.
 Thus, **the main factor that determines the solution's speed is how highly utilized the teleporter cube is**, i.e. the percentage of cycles during which the solution is using the teleporter cube to teleport a block.

 To this end, the solution tries to build a single long chain of blocks that correspond to exactly one unit of the final product, then pushes this chain all at once through the teleporter.
 Because all the blocks are aligned in a chain, no cycle is wasted from block to block. **While the chain is being pushed, the next chain is being assembled right above the chain being pushed**.
-Once the first chain is fully through the teleporter block, the next chain is done assembling and falls right into the conveyor belt which pushes it through the teleporter, etc.
+Once the first chain is fully through the teleporter block, the next chain falls right into the conveyor belt and is then pushed it through the teleporter, and so on.

 The other side of the teleporter is not very surprising.
-A redistributor first first lines up all the blocks from the chain in the same form as they arrived in through the teleporter.
-Once the chain is fully teleported, all blocks at pushed aside simultaneously in order to immediately make room for the next chain coming in through the teleporter.
-From there, the pushed-aside blocks get split up into multiple assembly lines that progressively weld them together until the final product is produced.
+A redistributor first first lines up all the blocks from the chain in the same order as they arrived in through the teleporter.
+Once the chain is fully teleported, all blocks are pushed aside simultaneously in order to immediately make room for the next chain coming in through the teleporter.
+From there, the pushed-aside blocks get split up into multiple assembly lines that progressively weld everything together until the final product is assembled.

 ## Big picture